 'Bridge buildings' across the highway

 The Grotiusplaats plan area lies between Central Station and the Beatrixkwartier in The Hague.
 Since the construction of highway Utrechtse Baan the area has been severely segmented, and it needed to be reunited into a spatial and functional entity.
 On the initiative of the chief government architect, a team of architects was brought together under the leadership of Joan Busquets.
-The architects ZJA were commissioned to design two office buildings above the Utrechtse Baan.
+The architectural studio ZJA were commissioned to design two office buildings above the Utrechtse Baan.

 The Grotius plaza is surrounded by offices, shops and dwellings.
 The sunken Utrechtse Baan motorway cuts straight through the square.
 ZJA was commissioned to design two office buildings above the Utrechtse Baan.
 The two 'bridge buildings', parallel with each other, span the Utrechtse Baan and form a forceful demarcation on each side of the central square.
 Like stitches in a wound, the buildings connect the north and south sides of the square.
 These buildings are conceived as gateways, both at street level and driving on the Utrechtse Baan.
 The office blocks are raised two storeys above the level of the square in order to create as much openness as possible.
 A glass entrance and a transparent shop space are all that stand beneath.
 In order to establish a connection with the ‘canopy plan’ of the urban design, the the first office storey above the glass substructure is set back from the facade.
 This floor is suspended by tie rods attached to the floors above.